 - In existence since 1990, Banner Health's Pet Therapy program is the longest-running hospital-based pet therapy program in Arizona.

-- More than 70 dogs are involved in pet therapy program.
+- More than 70 dogs are involved in our pet therapy program.

 - Dogs come in all sizes and breeds, from Golden Labradors to Chihuahuas.